 God has access to hearts, you know.
+He can do what no one else can do.
 He can change hearts.
 He can harden hearts.
 He can even cause proud-hearted, fearless soldiers to cringe and run for their lives.

-You say, "Not me.
-I'm not afraid of anyone."
-Oh, really?
-Did you realize that in the Tribulation God will put such fear into the heart of rebel sinners that they will call on the mountains to fall on them?
+Sometimes people say, "I'm not afraid of anyone."
+That's a pretty brash claim.
+Did you realize that in the seven year tribulation period that's coming God will put such fear into the hearts of rebel sinners that they will call on the mountains to fall on them?